kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Both `searchTextBox.name = "q"` and `searchTextBox.id = "tipue_search_input"` are what's being done as per the Tipue documentation, so let's never change that code. `searchTextBox.placeholder = "Search..."` could probably be changed and not affect the code.

-The end result of all this is an input tag which looks like this: `<input type="text" name="q" id="tipue_search_input" placeholder="Search...">`
+The end result of all this is an input tag which, from a code perspective, looks like this: `<input type="text" name="q" id="tipue_search_input" placeholder="Search...">`

 {% prism javascript %}
 searchButton.type = "submit";
 searchButton.value = "Search";
 {% endprism %}

 We next have to apply attributes to our second input element.
-The main thing we have to do is turn it into a submit button: that happens with the `searchButton.type = "submit";` line of code.
+The main thing we have to do is turn it into a submit button: that happens with the `searchButton.type = "submit"` line of code.

+The value of `searchButton.value` can be anything you want it to be.

+The end result of all this is a submit button which, from a code perspective, looks like this: `<input type="submit" value="Search"> `

+Now we have to arrange all the page elements we created off-DOM.

+{% prism javascript %}
+form.appendChild(searchTextBox);
+form.appendChild(searchButton);
+{% endprism %}

+Since the `<form>` tag should contain our two `<input>` tags, the `<form>` tag is viewed as the "parrent element" and each `input` tag is viewed as "child elemnt".
+We can add each child to the inside of the parent using the `appendChild()` method in the manner above.

+Because the search box (which is represented by the `searchTextBox` variable) is appended first, it will appear in our code before the search button (which is represented by the `searchButton` variable).

+At this point, we've constructed our search box the way we want to and it exists off-DOM in the computer's memory...the time ahas come to load it onto the pages.

+{% prism javascript %}
+frag.appendChild(form);
+{% endprism %}

+We take our `<form>` tag and all of its contents and load it into our document fragment, which is curently represented in the variable list above by our `frag` variable.

+{% prism javascript %}
+loadSearchBox.appendChild(frag);
+{% endprism %}

+We take our document fragment and load it into the `#searchbox` element that's already on our web pages, an element which is curently represented in the variable list above by our `loadSearchBox` variable.
 <!--

 Hiding elements using `display:none` is generally frowned upon from an accessibility standpoint.
 [The Yahoo! dev team has recommended another method since 2010](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html) but implementing it would mean that the Google search box would be picked up by a screen reader.